 A New Future For Our Nuneaton Campus

 We are currently reviewing the facilities at our Nuneaton campus to make sure we continue to provide a high-quality student experience that is fit for future skills developments.
-We believe that our success lies in making the connection between education and employment.
-Increasingly, training and skills development takes place at the point where it is needed most: on our business parks and industrial estates, in our town centres and hospitals, and on the premises of local employers.
 Our current buildings are too large for our future requirements, which means our utilisation of space is becoming less cost-effective.

 Print this page